Skip to main content

 Local Player

-getuserplayerid() can be used to get the local player ID.
-It returns a different value for each machine and is unrelated to the value set by setcurpl.
+getuserplayerid() returns the local player ID, which differs per machine and is unrelated to the value set by setcurpl.

-It helps improve performance.
-When there are many players, not all code needs to execute for each player, e.g. no need to generate text prompts for all players for each player.
+This helps improve performance: with many players, not all code needs to run for every player — for example, you don't need to generate text prompts for all players when only targeting one specific player.

-Of course, if you pollute sync-data directly or indirectly due to unfamiliarity with synchronization rules using getuserplayerid(), it can also lead to data synchronization causing dropped
+Of course, if you pollute sync-data directly or indirectly due to unfamiliarity with synchronization rules, using getuserplayerid() can also lead to desync and dropped connections.

 setcurpl(P1);